dontbailey/OpenShiftDay2/docs/config-identity-provider.md

     ben     0e3884e4-529b-4b5f-a7e6-2e333796d03a               localusers:ben
     ```

-!!!
-Note
+!!! note
     Only users who have logged in are listed when running the `oc get users` command.

-!!!
-Note
+!!! note
-    In a normal environment the default admin account would be deleated.
-For this environment please **DO NOT** deleate this account.
+    In a normal environment the default admin account would be deleted.
+For this environment please **DO NOT** delete this account.
 These are the steps to delete the 'kubeadmin' user in a normal environment.

 1. Switch back to user that has cluster-admin role.
 The user 'admin' is a user with cluster admin role in this example.